hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-IBFT-Network.md

-description: Pantheon IBFT 2.0 Proof-of-Authority (PoA) private network tutorial
+description: Hyperledger Besu IBFT 2.0 Proof-of-Authority (PoA) private network tutorial
 <!--- END of page meta data -->

 *[Byzantine fault tolerant]: Ability to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 # Creating a Private Network using IBFT 2.0 (Proof of Authority) Consensus Protocol

 A private network provides a configurable network for testing.
-This private network uses the [IBFT 2.0 (Proof of Authority) consensus protocol](../../HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md).
+This private network uses the [IBFT 2.0 (Proof of Authority) consensus protocol](../../HowTo/Configure/Consensus-Protocols/IBFT.md).

 !!!important
     An Ethereum private network created as described here is isolated but not protected or secure.